-5.3.
-Polarization characteristics
+5.3 Polarization characteristics

 In the center region, the emission is almost purely linearly polarized in the direction perpendicular to the magnetic field and air shower axes (cf. Fig. 14), in good agreement with the analytic calculations.
-In particular, the electric field vector points in the directionwhere θ denotes the shower zenith angle, φ is the shower azimuth angle with respect to the magnetic north and $\vartheta{\rm B}$ specifies the inclination angle (i.e., complement of the zenith angle) of the magnetic field.
+In particular, the electric field vector points into the direction where θ denotes the shower zenith angle, φ is the shower azimuth angle with respect to the magnetic north and θ_B specifies the inclination angle (i.e., complement of the zenith angle) of the magnetic field.